Repelstelertje/ZB/README.md

 The frontend uses Vue.js with Axios to fetch dating profiles from a remote API.
 The API base URL can be configured via the `BASE_API_URL` environment variable and defaults to `https://20fhbe2020.be`.
 Endpoints are defined in `includes/config.php` and included where needed so the strings aren't duplicated.
 The PHP files mainly generate the HTML structure (header, navigation and footer) and provide dynamic meta tags.

+PHP error display is disabled by default.
+Set the `APP_DEBUG` environment variable to `true` when developing to enable verbose error output.

 ## License and attribution

 This project is released under the MIT License.
 The layout originates from the [Start Bootstrap Heroic Features](https://github.com/BlackrockDigital/startbootstrap-heroic-features) template.